Conan Gray: 2013–2019: YouTube channel and Sunset Season

-2018–2019: Sunset Season

-Conan Gray self-released his debut single "Idle Town", in March 2017.
+Gray self-released his debut single, "Idle Town", in March 2017.
 The song gained over 14 million streams on Spotify and 12 million views on YouTube.
-Gray self-released his second single "Grow" on September 1, 2017, with the music video following the next day.
-In October 2018, Gray released the single "Generation Why" on Republic Records, which was described as "a rallying call to millennials."
-In November 2018, Gray released the five-track EP Sunset Season which includes the songs "Idle Town", "Generation Why", "Crush Culture", "Greek God", and "Lookalike".
-The EP peaked at No. 2 on the Billboard Heatseekers Albums chart and at No. 116 on the Billboard 200.
-Gray embarked on a North American tour in support of the EP with Girl in Red.
+He self-released his second single, "Grow", on September 1, 2017.
+In October 2018, he released the single "Generation Why" on Republic Records, which was called "a rallying call to millennials".
+In November 2018, he released the five-track EP Sunset Season, which includes the songs "Idle Town", "Generation Why", "Crush Culture", "Greek God", and "Lookalike".
+The EP peaked at No. 2 on the Billboard Heatseekers Albums chart.
+Gray embarked on the Sunset Shows tour in support of the EP.
+Sometime in 2018, he trademarked GirlyBoy, Inc., his way of owning his masters.
+He used it for his fourth album, Wishbone.